NadineNicoleSchmitt/Analyzing-German-News-Headlines/README.md

 }
 ```
 The R code to scrape articles for all otlets can be found [here](https://github.com/NadineNicoleSchmitt/Analyzing-German-News-Headlines/blob/main/WebScraping/scrapeArticles.R).
-> __Note__ As we do not want to have each article as an *individual* document, we **collapsed** the data to the **outlet level** (i.e. we have one single document for each outlet).
+> __Note__: As we do not want to have each article as an *individual* document, we **collapsed** the data to the **outlet level** (i.e. we have one single document for each outlet).
 The collapsed articles for each outlet are then stored in a dataframe ([articlesHomoEhe.Rdata](https://github.com/NadineNicoleSchmitt/Analyzing-German-News-Headlines/blob/main/Data/articlesHomoEhe.Rdata), [ariclesBuergergeld.Rdata](https://github.com/NadineNicoleSchmitt/Analyzing-German-News-Headlines/blob/main/Data/articlesBuergergeld.Rdata)).

 ### Descriptive Statistics